 Illinois

-Camp Little Giant, located on the shore of Little Grassy Lake, is surrounded by the Shawnee National Forest and hilly woodlands with access to caves, cliffs, meadows, coves, and adventure.
+Camp Little Giant at Touch of Nature, located on the shore of Little Grassy Lake, is surrounded by the Shawnee National Forest and hilly woodlands with access to caves, cliffs, meadows, coves, and adventure.
 Constant activity takes place at the camp's boat dock, beach, arts and craft area, dining hall, and lodges.
-Camps serve children and adults with physical and developmental disabilities, visual and hearing impairments, muscular dystrophy, cerebral palsy, ADD/ADHD, burn survivors, and traumatic brain injuries.
-They offer one week and two week camp sessions.
-Scholarships are available on a first come first serve basis.
+Camps serve children and adults with physical and developmental disabilities and visual and hearing impairments.
 For more information, call (618) 453-1121.

 Indiana